youjin1207/CausalInfluence/README.md

 ## Code for Reproducibility

+* `aux_functions.R`
+This file contains auxiliary functions to generate different diffusion processes.

 * `sim.R`
 This `R` file generates the main simulation study in Section 5.
 We consider three data generating models: (i) homogeneous direct interference, (ii) traffic-dependent process, and (iii) homogeneous diffusion process.
 For each model, we calculate out-degree, betweenness, and diffusion centrality and compare them to our influence measure $\tau$.

 * `read_sim.R`
 This file reads the simulation results from `sim.R` and creates the tables and figures that demonstrate the congruence of each centrality to the causal measure of influence.
-This code can be used to reproduce Table 2 and Figure 3 in the main manuscript.
+This code can be used to reproduce Table 2 and Figure 3 in the main manuscript and Figures S2 and S3 in the Supporting Information.

 * `sim_multi.R`
 This file explores the difference between identifying a single most influential subjects and multiple influential subjects with $N=10$ nodes.
 The result is presented in the Supporting Information.
-This code can be used to reproduce Figure S2 and Tables S1, S2, and S3 in the Supporting Information.
+This code can be used to reproduce Figure S4 and Tables S1, S2, and S3 in the Supporting Information.

 * `sim_missing.R`